Thinking of quitting your job?

 Step 2: Before you accept an offer

-So you've found a new opportunity that you're feeling pumped about, and you have an offer in hand.
+So you've found a new opportunity that you're feeling great about and have received an offer.
 Hopefully, it even comes with a nice boost in pay.

 Before you get too dazzled by that salary figure, however, pause to think about how the move would affect your finances in total.
 A higher pay number might be misleading if you'd be moving from an employee role to a contractor role, or if you'd be relocating to a more expensive area.
 And salary may be only one part of each role's total compensation package, which might also include bonus or stock compensation potential, matching retirement contributions, insurance, or even tuition or childcare assistance.
 (Read more about evaluating a job offer.)